 The Regulation requires labelling of all GM food and feed which contains or consists of GMOs or is produced from or contains ingredients produced from GMOs, regardless of the presence of GM material in the final product.
 There is a threshold of 0.9% for the presence of GMOs below which labelling is not required, provided that this presence is technically unavoidable.

-- Directive 2008/38/EC establishing a list of intended uses of animal feeding stuffs for particular nutritional purposes.
+Regulation 2020/354 establishing a list of intended uses of feed intended for particular nutritional purposes

-National legislation regulations apply in England.
-This includes implementing powers for the EU legislation.
+National legislation applies in England.
+This includes implementing powers for retained EU legislation.
 There is separate but parallel legislation for Scotland, Wales and Northern Ireland.

 The Animal Feed Regulations (Composition, marketing and use) (England) Regulations